-Although the mechanism usually begins with the condensation of hydrazine to give a hydrazone, the usage of a pre formed hydrazone can have advantages such as reduced reaction time, reactions that proceed at room temperature or very mild reaction conditions.
-The pre formed hydrazone substrates which can be used in this reduction also require different solvents and reaction temperatures.
+Although the mechanism usually begins with the condensation of hydrazine to give a hydrazone, the usage of a pre-formed hydrazone can have advantages such as reduced reaction time, reactions that proceed at room temperature or very mild reaction conditions.
+The pre-formed hydrazone substrates that can be used in this reduction also require different solvents and reaction temperatures.

 Wolff Kishner Reduction Mechanism